Crafts | Kids

 For us adults, it can be easy to forget what it was like when we were much smaller.
 Fortunately, when you have kids, they’re constantly reminding you!

 One of those reminders that I have to repeat to myself: things don’t need to be complicated to be fun.
-In fact, the simpler a craft, the more open-ended and fun it can be.
+In fact, the simpler a craft, the more open-ended and fun it can be, especially for toddlers who might just be practicing fine motor skills.

 I would have never suggested “paint a frog princess being eaten by the Moon, and then paint over that thirty lightbulbs all giving off blue light” but… ultimately, that’s what my daughter had in mind.